Teacher Model Fingerprinting Attacks Against Transfer Learning: Introduction

 In this paper, we present the first comprehensive investigation of the teacher model exposure threat in the transfer learning context.
-In particular, we propose a novel teacher model fingerprinting attack which can effectively identify the teacher model of a transferred student.
-The key idea behind is to generate a set of \textit{fingerprinting pairs} for each teacher model candidate, which will activate similar latent feature representations.
-Hopefully, most of them will also trigger similar latent features and bring a pair of similar responses on the student model, if the student model is transferred from the teacher model candidate.
+In particular, we propose a novel teacher model fingerprinting attack that can effectively identify the teacher model of a transferred student.
+The key idea is to generate a set of \textit{fingerprinting pairs} for each teacher model candidate, which will activate similar latent feature representations.
+Hopefully, most of them will also trigger similar latent features and bring a pair of similar responses to the student model, if the student model is transferred from the teacher model candidate.
 We formalize the query generation process as an optimization problem, which can be solved via gradient descent.
 Note that, the fingerprinting pairs for each teacher model can be applied to all student models transferred from the teacher model, i.e., they are reusable.
 This point demonstrates the efficiency and practicality of our method.

 We conduct extensive experiments to investigate the effectiveness of our proposed method, and thoroughly evaluate how various factors affect attack performance.
-The evaluation shows that our attack can achieve high teacher model inference accuracy even with a limited amount of queries in top-1 label exposure.
+The evaluation shows that our attack can achieve high teacher model inference accuracy even with a limited number of queries in top-1 label exposure.
 Moreover, our attack still works well when synthesizing queries from samples unrelated to the target domain, or even from random noises.
 In addition, we show that our fingerprinting attack can serve as a stepping stone to performing more effective model stealing attacks.

-Our study should not be confused with recent research efforts on model stealing or model reverse engineering: Their primary goal is to directly steal the exact victim model, build a surrogate model with similar functionality, or infer other internal model information.
+Our study should not be confused with recent research efforts on model stealing or model reverse engineering:

+Their primary goal is to directly steal the exact victim model, build a surrogate model with similar functionality, or infer other internal model information.
 By contrast, our proposed attack essentially focuses on exploiting the model sharing practice in transfer learning, to quickly identify the presence of pre-trained components.
 Once identifying the teacher model components, the attacker has stepped further to realize the aforementioned malicious or unethical goals.

 Besides, from the technical perspective, our attack remedies the key weakness—significance attack expense caused by massive attack queries or shadow models—of prior arts.
 Our attack just needs to identify the transferred feature map with few queries, rather than recovering model parameters or architectures interactively.